-UK Biodiversity Indicators 2019.
-Indicator C6 – Insects of the countryside 2019
+UK Biodiversity Indicators 2021.
+Indicator C6 – Insects of the wider countryside (butterflies) 2021

-These documents support response indicator: C6.
-Insects in the wider countryside (butterflies).
-The documents include a fiche, datasheet and technical background document.
+These documents support state indicator C6 – Insects of the wider countryside (butterflies).
+The documents include a datasheet and technical background document.

 Resource type Publication